EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 ### Adding a custom route to our module

-We have a working, enabled module, but it's not doing anything at all!
+We have a working, enabled module, but it's not yet doing anything at all!
 So what would be a simple thing for us to check that our module is enabled?
 We can set up a custom route, so if we hit an URL like `https://{our_website}/mymodule/test/helloworld` we can return a custom response from a controller.

 Creating a custom route will need some steps on its own: